Age Regression

 -isms; now, at the dawn of the third millennium, the current challenge

-and therefore entitled to use and abuse them as much as they like.
+is Speciesism, the belief that humans are superior to the other animals of this world and therefore entitled to use and abuse them as much as they like.

 Of course, as usual, the first step to justify such abuse is to deny